As the threat of the COVID-19 virus remains high, please see below key messages from Public Health:

 - Stay at home if you have symptoms, test positive for the virus, or have been in contact with someone who has tested positive.

-- Nasal spray vaccines for children aged 2-3 years who were born on or after 1st September 2016 and on or before 31st August 2018 as well as children at risk of influenza aged 4-17 years will be arriving at the beginning of September.
-The first flu clinic for children will be held on 19.09.2020.
+- Children aged 2-3 years – born on or after 1st September 2016 and on or before 31st August 2018 as well as children at risk of influenza aged 4-17 years.
+This will be provided by a simple nasal spray.

 Please see below the guidance we are providing to our patients when attending a flu vaccine appointment: